 It’s been ages since the last time I went on a vacation alone with my boy.
-The last time we travel together was back in 2009 when we traveled back to visit his grandparents in Florida before we flew to Guangzhou, China to be with his father.
+The last time we traveled together was back in 2009 when we traveled back to visit his grandparents in Florida before we flew to Guangzhou, China to be with his father.
 A was only 2 years old back then.
-The majority of the time, since his very first flight at 8 months old up we travel together just us to except for some family trips here and there.
+The majority of the time, since his very first flight at 8 months old we travel together just us except for some family trips here and there.

 That’s why when I got the opportunity to take him for a weekend getaway with him I took it.

-Although it was his first time in Bali and there are so many things to do there, I deliberately chose to pretty much stay in the hotel the whole time.
-I feel like it is important to make him happy this time around and his happiness is fairly simple.
+Although it was his first time in Bali and there were so many things to do there, I deliberately chose to pretty much stay in the hotel the whole time.
+I feel like it is important to make him happy this time around and his happiness is pretty simple.
 The chance of having a mother-son weekend getaway may not come very often so I wanted to make the most out of it.
 The whole time all we did was eating – swimming – eating – swimming and sleep.
 As simple as that!

-Happiness really is simple for children.
+Happiness is simple for children.

 “This is the best day of my life!” he repeatedly said while we were in Bali and my heart was full of love.
 All we did was swim and play by the beach.
 He spent so much time in the pool that he got so tanned – which I love, by the way – while me?
 I just got dark!

 Ever since he was a baby, he has loved flying.
 Maybe because his father works with airplanes, plus his mother’s love to travel, he inherited that love of flying.
 In contrast, other kids cried on the plane from boredom or cabin pressure, not mine!
 When he was little, he used to cry when we landed.
 Why?
 He just loves flying.
 He was pouting so hard when we landed in Jakarta that I nearly giggled seeing him like that.
 Instead, I hugged him, and I assured him we would have another trip as soon as we could.
 I thanked him for being well-behaved too.